-RockBlogster is our potpourri of rock history and immersion in musical adventures, starting in 1963 with Herb Alpert and The Lonely Bull, just before the great British invasion, and then we go all over the place.
-We analyse the charts in Australia from Go-Set Magazine, [and local Radio charts] the UK Official Charts and Billboard in the USA to jog the memories.
+RockBlogster is our prime potpourri of rock historica and immersion in our musical quest, starting in 1963 with Herb Alpert and The Lonely Bull, just before the great British invasion, and then we go all over the place.
+We analyse the charts in Australia from Go-Set Magazine, [and local Radio charts] the UK Official Charts and Billboard in the USA to jog our memories.

-To date we have rolled out commentary for 1963, 1964, 1965, 1966 – Sun and Surf, instrumental bands, the Folk Revival, the arrival of His “Bobness”, the Merseybeat and early Beatles, Rolling Stones, Kinks and everyone else with long hair.
-Our reports track the ‘background’ events to those soundtracks of our lives – the Black Riots in America, Vietnam, massive demonstrations, Flower Power, street revolution and assassinations.
+So far we have rolled out commentary for 1963, 1964, 1965, 1966 – Sun and Surf, instrumental bands, the Folk Revival, the arrival of His “Bobness”, Liverpool, Merseybeat and early Beatles, Rolling Stones, Kinks and everyone else with long hair.
+Our reports track the background events to the soundtracks of our lives – the Black Riots in America, the war in Vietnam, massive student demonstrations, Flower Power, street revolution and assassinations.
 There is plenty to explore and the archives of Rolling Stone magazine and other musical vaults – Mojo, Q, Shindig, Uncut – provide a fertile resource for our wandering through the years.

 In 2017 we explored Psychedelic Sounds and the Summer of Love in the break-out year of 1967.
 2018 portrayed the darker happenings of 1968 and Aretha Franklin’s emergence as the Queen of Soul at Atlantic Records.
 In 2019 we unearthed 1969 in all its glory with Woodstock and end of the decade shambles at Altamont.
 Led Zeppelin rose like a new sun, Elvis revived, Zappa crashed the party, and the Beatles were still running hot.
 In this year we blast into the 1970s – stadium rock, punk, disco, AOR and lush rock – into the valley of sighs.
 Where will it all end?

-There is also special commentary on the Jazz Scene, the Golden Era of Lounge Music, and Stage and Screen pages – something for everyone.
-White Elephant Records – an Adelaide Record Store of note, operating quietly since 2005.
+We also propose to create special commentary on the Jazz Scene, the Golden Era of Lounge Music, and Stage and Screen pages – something for everyone.
+White Elephant Records – we are still doing it.
+Read On!!!!!!!!!!